stricklandj5560/cop4331-a1/README.md

-# COP4331-Small Project Group 5
+# COP4331 Small Project - Group 5

 ## **Overview**
 - Web Application for COP4331 that works as a contact manager allowing login/signup and basic CRUD operations.